 Reuse

-And the least invasive strategy to undertake a legacy system modernization project is, of course, to reuse the existing IT infrastructure as much as possible.
-You can choose from several ways to reuse a legacy system:
+And the least invasive legacy system modernization approach is, of course, to reuse the existing IT infrastructure as much as possible.
+Here is how you can get there:

 -